core-wg/resource-directory/draft-ietf-core-resource-directory.md

 groups may defined to allow batched reads from multiple resources.

-# Finding a Directory Server {#simple_finding}
+# Finding a Resource Directory {#simple_finding}

+Several mechanisms can be employed for discovering the RD, including assuming a default location (e.g. on an Edge Router in a LoWPAN), assigning an anycast address to the RD, using DHCP, or discovering the RD using .well-known/core and hyperlinks as specified in CoRE Link Format {{RFC6690}}.
-Endpoints that want to contact a directory server can obtain candidate IP addresses for such servers in a number of ways.
+Endpoints that want to contact a Resource Directory can obtain candidate IP addresses for such servers in a number of ways.

 In a 6LoWPAN, good candidates can be taken from: